It’s that time again: Time to enroll in health insurance for next year.

 - Many Oregonians will qualify for tax credits to help pay for coverage if they enroll through healthcare.gov.
 Learn more about these tax credits here.

 - If you buy your own coverage directly from an insurance company, we also strongly recommend checking healthcare.gov before renewing your current plan or purchasing a new one, because you may be missing out on financial help that could save you and your family a lot of money.
-Tens of thousands of Oregonians who buy directly from an insurance company would qualify for tax credits to help pay for coverage if they shopped at healthcare.gov, so even if you think you won’t qualify, it’s worth checking.
+Studies have suggested that tens of thousands of Oregonians may be missing out on financial help—so even if you think you won’t qualify, it’s worth checking.

 - If you think you or anyone in your family may qualify for the Oregon Health Plan, check oregonhealthcare.gov for information about eligibility and enrollment.
 There is no open enrollment period for the Oregon Health Plan and you may enroll at any time if you qualify.